 - The earlier McCoy era stories are a bit too comical: Indeed sadly almost all of season 24 feels like a cheap pantomime.

 Things I liked

-- The Daleks/ Skaro’s finest were at their best since the 1960’s in this bloggers opinion.
+- The Daleks: Skaro’s finest were at their best since the 1960’s in this bloggers opinion.
 Davies really brought them back with a bang and made them a legitimate threat again after years of being overshadowed by Davros.
-RTD’s Daleks were unstoppable monsters one of whom could slaughter hundreds of people.
-They had destroyed the Doctors home planet and thus things were more personal between them and the Doctor than it had ever been before.
+RTD’s Daleks were unstoppable monsters, one of whom could slaughter hundreds of people.
+They had destroyed the Doctors home planet and things were therefore more personal between them and the Doctor than they had ever been before.

-- Companions/ 9 had only a few companions, but fortunately they were among the best, Adam aside.
+- Companions: 9 had only a few companions, but fortunately they were among the best, Adam aside.
 Rose Tyler and Captain Jack Harkness, who later got his own series.
-Though some classic fans may have felt Rose overshadowed the Doctor I don’t think there is any denying that Rose is at the very least one of the most iconic characters in Doctor Who’s long history.
+Though some classic fans (including yours truly) may have felt Rose overshadowed the Doctor, I don’t think there is any denying that Rose is at the very least one of the most iconic characters in Doctor Who’s long history.

 Things I didn’t like

 - Too many stories set on modern day earth: Not since the Pertwee era has the doctor been confined to one period on one planet for so long.
 Just as with Pertwee’s time this limited the types of stories Eccleston’s Doctor could go on.

 - Too much humour: This was an even bigger problem than in the later Tom Baker years.
 Some stories in Eccleston’s era felt like a farce with farting aliens, burping wheeley bins, pop music in the year five billion and worst of all the Anne Droid, oh god the Anne Droid!

 The Tenth Doctors Era